tederer/octowatch-videoservice/README.md

 }
 ```

-The "currentValues" message is always sent by the video service when the values of the camera properties change.
+The "currentValues" message is always sent by the Video Service when the values of the camera properties change.
 Such a message is shown in the following listing.
 The capabilities contained in this message and the "capabilities" message depend on the camera module used.

 ```javascript
 {